venturefund-archive/atix-labs-circles-of-angels-api/db/models.md

 ## DB Models
-* All the schemes have a unique id in their table, and date of creation and update
+* All the schemas have a unique id in their table, and date of creation and update